Bella Hadid: Relationships

-From April 2015 to August 2019, Hadid was in an on-again, off-again relationship with singer-songwriter the Weeknd.
-She starred in the music video for his single "In the Night" in December 2015.
-Their relationship received widespread media attention, and was the topic of tabloid speculation.
+From April 2015 to August 2019, Hadid was in an on-again, off-again relationship with singer-songwriter the Weeknd, during which she starred in the music video for his single "In the Night" in December 2015.
+Their relationship provoked widespread media attention and tabloid speculation.

 In July 2020, Hadid began dating art director Marc Kalman.
 Their relationship was made public on July 8, 2021, during her time at Paris Fashion Week and the Cannes Film Festival.
 The couple separated in the spring of 2023, after almost three years of dating.
-As of October 2023, Hadid is in a relationship with equestrian Adan Banuelos.
+Hadid started dating equestrian Adan Banuelos in October 2023.
+They separated in January 2026.

 Religion

-When discussing her opposition to President Trump's immigration policies in 2017, Hadid shared during an interview with Porter that she is "proud to be a Muslim" while reflecting on her father's history as a Palestinian refugee.
+When discussing her opposition to Donald Trump's immigration policies in 2017, Hadid shared during an interview with Porter that she is "proud to be a Muslim" while reflecting on her father's history as a Palestinian refugee.
 In March 2022, during a cover story with American Vogue, Hadid revealed that she lives a spiritual lifestyle, and although her family was not religious, her friends and godparents were Jewish and she is interested in Islam.
 "I'm very spiritual, and I find that I connect with every religion," she explained.
 "There's that my-way-is-the-right-way thing in human nature, but for me it's not about my god or your god.
 I kind of just call on whoever is willing to be there for me."

 Activism

 Hadid is a long-time supporter of Palestine.
 In January 2017, Hadid attended the "No Ban, No Wall" march in New York City, saying in an interview it was her own family history that drove her to participate in the march.
 In December 2017, Hadid joined protests in London against Trump's decision to move the U.S. embassy in Israel and recognize Jerusalem as the capital of Israel.
-In October 2023, she condemned the October 7 attacks.
-Hadid and her sister Gigi donated $1 million to Palestinian aid agencies during the Gaza war.

-She participated in the Gaza war protests and called Israel's actions in the Gaza genocide.
+In October 2023, Hadid condemned Hamas' October 7 attacks against Israel.
+Amid the ensuing Gaza War, Hadid and her sister Gigi donated $1 million to Palestinian aid agencies, with Hadid also participating in Gaza war protests and calling Israel's actions genocide.
 Hadid stated that she and her family have received death threats for their pro-Palestinian stance, saying: "I've been sent hundreds of death threats daily, my phone number has been leaked, and my family has felt to be in danger.
 But I can not be silenced any longer.
 Fear is not an option."
-In November 2023, Israeli music duo Ness & Stilla released the single "Harbu Darbu", called for her death.
+In November 2023, Israeli music duo Ness & Stilla released the single "Harbu Darbu", calling for her death.